-Since the volume of our data remains in a tractable range, there is no necessity to delete any data, and all data from completed projects will be preserved/archived on dedicated drives/volumes on our departmental archive.
+Since the volume of our data remains in a tractable range, there is no necessity to delete any data, and all data from completed projects will be preserved/archived on dedicated drives/volumes in our institute's archive.
 There is no legal obligation to destroy data.

-Since there is, to our knowledge, no well-established common standard for the archiving of the type of data we plan to generate (in particular microelectrode array recordings), data and metadata (see 1.3) will be archived in generic formats (e.g., transformed to ASCII text or including README documentation text files describing the structure of the data) which should permit to reanalyze/reinterpret the experiments also in a far future.
+Since there is, to our knowledge, no well-established common standard for the archiving of the type of data we plan to generate, data and metadata (see 1.3) will be archived in generic formats (e.g., transformed to ASCII text or including README documentation text files describing the structure of the data) which should permit to reanalyze/reinterpret the experiments also in a far future.